 The transportation system enables the flow of goods and services and also provides mobility for people to reach homes, employment, and entertainment.
 It includes passenger and freight rail, trucking, passenger vehicles, air travel, shipping and port facilities, and also walking and bicycling infrastructure.
 Efficient and effective transportation infrastructure is a critical economic asset that requires constant upkeep, upgrading, and investment.
-The system serves development where it already exists, and also shapes future development patterns.
-Future development will gravitate towards locations and towards the types of safe, easy, and affordable transportation that have received investment.
+The system serves development where it already exists, and also shapes future development will gravitate towards locations and towards the types of safe, easy, and affordable transportation that have received investment.
 Significant money, energy, and natural resources are spent on transportation.
 A significant amount of personal time is also spent in transit.
 Making wise investments in the New Jersey transportation system will impact how efficiently we can live our lives, the competitiveness of our state's economy, how many natural resources will be consumed, and how much pollution we produce.

 We want a New Jersey transportation system that efficiently moves people and goods where they need to go at an affordable cost, is accessible to all, and that imposes only minimal impact on the environment.
 The system must be properly maintained, and it should be reliable, as well as resilient to current and anticipated threats such as climate change.
+New Jersey's essential transit system is chronically underfunded and relies on aging and neglected infrastructure.